 I also have experience with international development research.
 I completed a project in Zambia that focuses on improving food and economic security as part of USAID’s Feed the Future Initiative and have served as a special advisor to the Oxford Department of International Development’s Humanitarian Innovation Project on refugee livelihood innovations in Uganda.

-When not focusing on social science, I enjoy reading plays, training for triathlons, and spoiling my young son and five nephews.
+When not focusing on social science, I enjoy reading plays, training for triathlons, and spoiling my son, daughter, and five nephews.

 I can be reached at robert.nathenson@gmail.com.